oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 ## Get the code

-Fork the following repository containing a sample application and a Dockerfile:
+Fork the following repository containing a sample application and a Dockerfile to your GitHub account:

 <https://github.com/mawinkler/troopers>